yiisoft/yii2/framework/UPGRADE-22.md

 scripts are registered.
 It defaults to `true` on `yii\web\Application` (full backward compatibility) and to `false` on `yii\console\Application` (no client scripts in console context).

-**No action required** for existing web applications  the default behavior is fully backward compatible.
+**No action required** for existing web applications; the default behavior is fully backward compatible.

 #### New interfaces